 Force USA Gunner Barbell

-We understand that money plays a large role in deciding on gym equipment, and if you’re on a tighter budget, the Gunner might be the best fit for you.
-Regardless of which coating you want for your loading sleeves, you won’t be spending more than $350 on your purchase.
+We understand that money plays a large role in deciding on gym equipment, and if you’re on a tighter budget, the Gunner is probably going to be your best bet.
+Regardless of which coating you want for your loading sleeves, you’ll only be spending around $300.
 In all honesty, this is a bargain considering the weight capacity and tensile strength rating.
 Usually barbells this strong are around the same price as the Ohio Bar, so this is a bit rare.

 One of the most important features of a barbell is the tensile strength rating.
 We try to preach on that a lot, and since both of these barbells feature a solid rating, you can’t really go wrong with either one.
 That being said, anyone who is of elite strength and really tossing some heavy weight around the gym will want to consider the Gunner since it has the highest tensile strength available.